MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/delete-your-vsts-organization.md

 If you don't need your Azure DevOps Services organization, you can delete it.
 If you change your mind within 30 days, you can [recover your organization](recover-your-vsts-organization.md).
 After 30 days, your organization and data are permanently deleted.

-When you delete your Azure DevOps Services organization:
+When you delete your Azure DevOps Services organization, note the following:

 * All users lose access to organization services and resources immediately.